T Line (Sound Transit): Ridership

-The T Line carried a total of 919,603 passengers in 2014, averaging 3,618 riders on weekdays.
+The T Line carried a total of 1,147,409 passengers in 2025, averaging 3,907 riders on weekdays.
 Ridership on the line fluctuates based on several factors, including special events scheduled at the Tacoma Dome or hosted in Downtown Tacoma, and class times at the University of Washington campus in Tacoma.
 T Line patronage peaked at 1.024 million annual riders in 2012, but has since declined due to the loss of several major downtown employers.
 Total ridership from 2017 to 2018 declined by 7.6 percent year over year due to the closure of the Tacoma Dome for renovations, but rebounded in 2019 to a total of 934,724 passengers.
-Ridership fell to under a half-million total passengers in 2020 due to the COVID-19 pandemic.
+Ridership fell to under a half-million total passengers in 2020 due to the COVID-19 pandemic and remained near 1,300 daily riders for several years.
+It returned to its 2010s levels after the opening of the Hilltop Extension in September 2023 and monthly boardings had increased by 170 percent by late 2025.
+The extension's seven stations accounted for 42 percent of the T Line's ridership from January 2024 to July 2025.

 Fares

 Fares were originally not charged on the T Line, with operating costs covered by Sound Transit and $29,000 annually from the Tacoma Business Improvement Area.
 Sound Transit chose to launch the service without fares due to the cost of collection exceeding projected revenues.
 A budget shortfall caused by the late 2000s recession caused Sound Transit to consider a $1 fare in 2010, but the decision was pushed to a later date.

 The Sound Transit Board approved a $1 base fare in September 2013 that would take effect the following year.
 It would be increased to $1.50 in 2016 to cover the cost of fare enforcement and installation of ticket vending machines.
 The proposed fare was unpopular with riders, business owners, and local boosters due to the potential impact on tourism, with a predicted 25 percent drop in ridership.
 Before the fare could take effect, the Downtown Tacoma Business Improvement Area agreed to fund the difference in revenue by paying $29,000 annually to Sound Transit for two years of free fares.

 The Tacoma Business Improvement Area agreed to renew its $29,000 annual subsidy in April 2016, covering the equivalent of a $2 fare until the opening of the Hilltop Extension.
 A $2 adult fare and $1 reduced fare for low-income adults, senior citizens, and disabled adults was implemented and collected beginning with the opening of the Hilltop Extension in September 2023.
 Fares for passengers under the age of 18 are waived as part of a statewide program.